gurudanito001/pardomart-delivery/api-client/docs/CartItemApi.md

 const configuration = new Configuration();
 const apiInstance = new CartItemApi(configuration);

-let id: string; //The ID of the cart item to update. (default to undefined) let updateCartItemPayload: UpdateCartItemPayload; //
+let updateCartItemPayload: UpdateCartItemPayload; // let id: string; //The ID of the cart item to update. (default to undefined)

 const { status, data } = await apiInstance.cartItemsIdPut(
-    id,
+    updateCartItemPayload,
-    updateCartItemPayload
+    id
 );
 ```